mgechev/blog.mgechev.com/_drafts/static-code-analysis-angular-typescript.md

 - All custom attributes of elements in the templates should be declared as either inputs, outputs or directives.
 - Misspelled method name in an expression used within a template.
 - etc.

+### Usage out-of-the box

+The linter is supposed to work with the current tools that developers use.
+This means that in order to see warnings in your favorite IDE or text editor you should not be supposed to develop plugin for it.

 ### Out of Scope